Manishchugh79/daobot/README.md

 - Database Queries made easy to read and to maintain.

 - Can transform JSON Objects into queries for Back-End/Front-End communication.
+Let's call it JSON Query Language, or JSQL for now (Details Below).

 ----------